Helping The Homeless With Housing For The Holidays

 Compassion in Action Resources

-How will you put Compassion in Action in 2025?
-Many of us want to put compassion in action in our communities, but it’s hard to know what to do sometimes.
-We hope that you explore the resources on this page for ideas inspired by the April 9 event Compassion Starts Here: An Event to Inspire … Read more
+How will you put Compassion in Action in 2026?
+Many of us want to put compassion in action in our communities, but sometimes it’s hard to know where to start.
+We hope that you explore the resources on this page for ideas!
+Commit to putting compassion into action in your community Give to organizations making … Read more

 “Beyond the Bridge: A Solution to Homelessness” Comes to Maine